OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[2018.2,).partial.md

-Octopus supports the deployment of AWS CloudFormation templates through the `Deploy a CloudFormation Template` step.
+Octopus supports the deployment of AWS CloudFormation templates through the `Deploy an AWS CloudFormation Template` step.
 This step executes a CloudFormation template using AWS credentials managed by Octopus, and captures the CloudFormation outputs as Octopus output variables.

-The proceeding instructions can be followed to configure the `Deploy a CloudFormation Template` step.
+The proceeding instructions can be followed to configure the `Deploy an AWS CloudFormation Template` step.

 ## Create an AWS Account